5 Best Moving Truck Rental Companies (2023 Review)

 89% of users select this mover

-U-Haul is a mixed bag if there ever was one, but its sweeping availability in virtually every corner of the nation makes it a necessary inclusion for any rental truck roundup.
-Same-day rental is available, an excellent backup if your reservation gets lost in the shuffle.
+U-Haul is a mixed bag, but its sweeping availability in virtually every corner of the nation earned it a spot on our rental truck roundup.
+With same-day rentals, it’s an excellent backup if your reservation gets lost in the shuffle.

-Customer reviews often complain of miscommunications and hidden fees, but you can avoid these by proactively asking questions and clarifying any additional costs.
+Customer reviews often complain about miscommunications and hidden fees, but you can avoid these by proactively asking questions and clarifying any additional costs.

 U-Haul also offers an impressive fleet of moving vehicles to meet various needs.
 Due to its nationwide availability, it’s a particularly great option for long-distance and one-way moves where you’ll need a different drop-off location.